 Where to stay in Belgrade, Serbia

-We arrived at Belgrade, the capital of Serbia on a low cost flight at 3 am, so when booking, I looked for a traditional hotel with 24-hour reception to avoid any hassle in the wee hours on our first night in Eastern Europe
+We arrived in Belgrade, the capital of Serbia, on a low-cost flight at 3 am, so when booking, I looked for a traditional hotel with a 24-hour reception to avoid any hassle in the wee hours on our first night in Eastern Europe.

-It was the right strategy: we stayed at Belgrade Inn Garni Hotel, in the central region of the city, very close to Republic Square and Kneza Mihaila, the pedestrian street full of little shops, bars and restaurants.
-The hotel was okay in terms of comfort; the beds were of decent size (although the sheets were small), the breakfast was okay (although it fell short compared to the photos in the Booking listing), the hotel staff was great and even kept the boots I forgot there on the first day and I went to pick it up on the last day of the trip when we returned to Belgrade (yes, I did that, I forgot my winter boot sin the first accommodation and went through the entire trip with regular sports shoes).
+It was the right strategy: we stayed at Belgrade Inn Garni Hotel, in a central area of the city, very close to Republic Square and Knez Mihailova, the pedestrian street full of small shops, bars and restaurants.
+The hotel was decent in terms of comfort; the beds were a good size (although the sheets were small), breakfast was okay (although it fell short compared to the photos on Booking), and the staff was great.
+They even kept the boots I left behind on the first day, and I went back to pick them up on the last day of the trip when we returned to Belgrade (yes, I did that, I forgot my winter boots in the first accommodation and went through the entire trip wearing regular sneakers).

-We returned to Belgrade on the last day of the tripand we stayed at Public House Hotel – for the date, it had a better price than the Belgrade Inn Garni Hotel, and we thought it would be a good idea to stay in another part of the city to explore it better.
+We returned to Belgrade on the last day of the trip and stayed at Public House Hotel.
+For our dates, it had a better rate than Belgrade Inn Garni Hotel, and we thought it would be a good idea to stay in another part of the city to explore it further.

 .